friemen/reactnet/README.md

 difference to *Eventstreams* which can be seen as sequences of value/timestamp pairs.
 Once a value is consumed it's gone.

-We stick to Behaviors.
+For now we stick to Behaviors.
 Here we create four of them, which are not connected to any network and independent of each other:

 ```clojure